jmkendallbar/Eavesdropping-on-the-Brain-at-Sea/README.md

 2. /scripts : folder with .R scripts and JMP reports
 3. /figures : folder with figures generated from R and/or edited Illustrator

+To get started:
+You can open the Eavesdropping-on-the-Brain-at-Sea.Rproj file to open the R project.
+Relative file paths should work from there!

 # Scripts

 ## **01\_Metadata.R**